abyss-club/uexky/src/uid/README.md

 ### Display Format

-For better readability, storage format is converted to a base64-like string when displaying to users.
+Storage format is designed for conveniently saving, indexing and comparing in  the database.
+When displaying to users, storage format is converted to a base64-like string for better readability.

 Frequently variable parts of the string are placed at the beginning and the end of it on purpose, so it looks like a complete random ID.